 Yesterday I sat the quilt.
 The person who sits the quilt sells tickets to the quilt lottery.
 It is such a cool job.
 I meet people from all over Canada and the US… Whitehorse, Washington, Toronto/Ottawa, Courtenay and Cowichan Valley on Vancouver Island.
 The quilt is a beautiful work of art by Hornby Artists.
 Some of the artists in the community have been contributing blocks to the quilt going back to at least 1980.
 The quilt format has moved from traditional patterns to abstract forms and embellishment with embroidery.
 The quilt is more a piece of fabric art than a quilt.
-There is a map of who has contributed which squares.
 The theme of the quilt was Activities which is keeping with the Room to Grow building which is the fundraising focus.
 Each square represents typical Hornby activities.

 Each person’s square captures of bit of their life on Hornby.
 The story of the quilt is so much richer by knowing who has done which parts.

 This square represents the music played by local musicians at the Community Arts Council and the square is done by Louise McMurray who is the Director of the Community Arts Council.